EasyCorp/EasyAdminBundle/README.md

 Your First Backend
 ------------------

-Creating your first backend will take you around 30 seconds, because you just have to create a simple configuration file.
+Creating your first backend will take you around 30 seconds because you just have to create a simple configuration file.

 Let's suppose that you already have defined in your Symfony application three